python-websockets/websockets/docs/index.rst

    The new implementation provides the same features as the historical implementation, and then some.
-If you're using the historical implementation, you should :doc:`ugrade to the new implementation <howto/upgrade>`.
+If you're using the historical implementation, you should :doc:`upgrade to the new implementation <howto/upgrade>`.

 Here's an echo server and corresponding client.